getzola/zola/README.md

 ```

 Note that you can also only copy manually the updated syntax definition file but this means
-Gutenberg won't be able to automatically update it.
+Zola won't be able to automatically update it.

 You can check for any updates to the current packages by running: